luisbazo/Python_RaspberrySenseHat_WeatherStation/README.md

   Usage: homeWeatherStation.py [options]

   Options:

           -h, --help  show this help message and exit -c CITY,COUNTRY_CODE, --cities=CITY,COUNTRY_CODE
                           Cities to get weather from: Example: London,uk -o OFFSET, --offset=OFFSET
-                          how fast in seconds weather has to be retreived -a API, --api=API     api key to get access to OpenWeather -s, --saveData        Whether to store data on local mongoDB or not -w, --watsoniot       Whether to send data to Watson IoT platform or not -l org sense_type sense_id token, --watsoniotoptions=org sense_type sense_id token Watson IoT Connection Options: org sense_type sense_id token
+                          how fast in seconds weather has to be retrieved -a API, --api=API     api key to get access to OpenWeather -s, --saveData        Whether to store data on local mongoDB or not -w, --watsoniot       Whether to send data to Watson IoT platform or not -l org sense_type sense_id token, --watsoniotoptions=org sense_type sense_id token Watson IoT Connection Options: org sense_type sense_id token

   Considering, it is executed